Project-MONAI/tutorials/nnunet/docs/faq.md

 ```

-## I want to know more command example
+## I want to know more command examples

-Sure! please check out [this documentation](commands.md).
+Sure!
+Please check out [this documentation](commands.md).

 ## How to define multi-modal image inputs in the config file?

-The `modality` key in the input `yaml` file accepts list of strings as input.
+The `modality` key in the input `yaml` file accepts a list of strings as input.
 [This example](input.yaml) is prepared for the multi-modal MSD prostate dataset.